Hatsune Miku: Good Smile Racing

 In 2008, Good Smile Racing began the licensing of Hatsune Miku and other Crypton Future Media-related Vocaloid content.
-Studie, which participated in the 2008 and 2009 seasons using a BMW Z4 E86.
-Their car was painted in official Hatsune Miku art, and fan-derivative versions of Hatsune Miku in some races in the 2009 season.
+Studie participated in the 2008 and 2009 seasons using a BMW Z4 E86 painted in official Hatsune Miku art, and fan-derivative versions of Hatsune Miku in some races in the 2009 season.
 In the 2008 season, a group of "Racing Queens" were seen in the pitstop of races.
 Dubbed the "MikuMiku Gals", the three girls were Rin Miyama, Riona Osaki and Hina Saito.
 In 2009, a new set of MikuMiku Gals were introduced; these girls wore outfits based on all three Character Vocal series females and not specifically Hatsune Miku alone.
 Hiroko Nagano, Atsuko and Ayami were the Racing Queens for the season.

-Team COX, participating in the 2010 season, which uses a Porsche 996 GT3 RSR (and will use a Porsche 997 GT3-R).
-Their car uses Racing Miku (an official Hatsune Miku derivative wearing an orange racing queen suit) as their image.
-2010 was also the first season to receive the first official "Racing Miku" derivative design, and from this season onward, the Racing Queens outfits were based on the season's derivative design.
+Team COX, participating in the 2010 season, uses Racing Miku (an official Hatsune Miku derivative wearing an orange racing queen suit) as their image.
+2010 was the first season to receive the first official "Racing Miku" derivative design, and from this season onward, the Racing Queens outfits were based on the season's derivative design.
 The designer of the 2010 outfit was illustrator Redjuice.
 Model Ayami returned for this season as a Racing Queen and was joined by fellow models Saki Tachibana and Shihomi Kogoshi.

-GSR and Studie with TeamUKYO was the sponsorship for the 2011 season.
+GSR and Studie with TeamUKYO was the sponsor for the 2011 season.
 The designer of the 2011 Racing Miku derivative design was illustrator Yuichi Murakami.
 Ayami returned as a Racing Queen for the third time and Tachibana Saki returned for a second season.
 Haruka Aoi was the third Racing Queen to wear the Racing Miku 2011 outfit.

-GSR and Studie with TeamUKYO was continued as a sponsorship for the 2012 season.
+GSR and Studie with TeamUKYO was continued as a sponsor for the 2012 season.
 The Racing Miku design was illustrated by Gan for this season.
 The Racing queens for the season were returning models Tachibana Saki and Aoi Haruka, as well as new models Sena Kougami and Ayana Sato.

-The Studie with TeamUKYO sponsorship continued with the 2013 season.
+Studie with TeamUKYO's sponsorship continued with the 2013 season.
 The Racing Miku design for the season was done by Mari Shimazaki.
 The illustrator of the official art was Saitom.
 Sena Kougami returned as a racing queen for this season and was joined by Tsukasa Arai and Elena Ishiguro.
 In 2013, the sponsorship expanded to feature a team in the Isle of Man TT, called Team Mirai, with a Racing Miku-designed bike.
 They finished 6th with Ian Lougher after a fatal accident struck Yoshinari Matsushita (who rode another bike, a Suzuki 600cc) during practice at Ballacrye Corner.
-The Racing Miku design also was adapted for a "Sepang" version showing bare toned skin as part of showing good health and promoting the design as "the Angel of summer".
+The Racing Miku design was adapted for a "Sepang" version showing bare toned skin as part of showing good health and promoting the design as "the Angel of summer".